Thermal Hall conductivity of electron-doped cuprates: Electrons and phonons: Results

-The positive electronic contribution of \Kxy~is larger in NCCO $x$ = 0.16 than $x$ = 0.17 is simply due to the fact that $x$ = 0.16 sample is cleaner.
-This can be verified by making a direct comparison on their thermal conductivity data at low temperature.
-Fig.~\ref{fig3} (a) shows the longitudinal thermal conductivity, plotted as \Kxx/$T$ vs $T$, at low temperature down to $T \to 0$.
+We attribute the larger positive electronic contribution of \Kxy~ in $x = 0.16$ sample~1 to the fact that this sample is cleaner than the $x = 0.17$ sample.
+This can be verified by making a direct comparison of their thermal conductivity data as $T \to 0$.
+Figure \ref{fig3}(a) shows the longitudinal thermal conductivity, plotted as \Kxx/$T$ vs $T$, at low temperature down to $T \to 0$.
 Since both samples are in the metallic region of the phase diagram, a residual linear term is expected.
-By applying a linear fit (inset of Fig. \ref{fig3} (a), dashed lines), we obtain $\kappa_{0}/T = 9.1$ mW/K$^2$cm for $x = 0.16$ and $\kappa_{0}/T = 4.0$ mW/K$^2$cm for $x = 0.17$.
-Using the Wiedemann-Franz (WF) law, we can estimate a $\rho_0 = 2.7 \pm 0.1$ $\mu\Omega$cm for the former and $\rho_0 = 6.1 \pm 0.1 $ $\mu\Omega$cm for the later.
-There's roughly a factor of 2.25 between the two $\rho_0$s, which clearly shows that the $x$ = 0.16 sample is cleaner than the $x$ = 0.17 sample.
+By applying a linear fit, we obtain $\kappa_{0}/T = 9.1$\,mW/K$^2$cm for $x = 0.16$ and $\kappa_{0}/T = 4.0$\,mW/K$^2$cm for $x = 0.17$ (Fig.~\ref{fig3}(a), main panel, dashed line).
+Using the Wiedemann-Franz (WF) law, we get $\rho_0 = 2.7 \pm 0.1\,\mu\Omega$\,cm for the former and $\rho_0 = 6.1 \pm 0.1\,\mu\Omega$\,cm for the latter; there is roughly a factor of 2.3 between the two values of $\rho_0$, which clearly shows that the $x$ = 0.16 sample is cleaner than the $x$ = 0.17 sample.

-As we can observe in Fig \ref{fig3}, there is a large downturn in both \Kxx~and \Kxy~below $T \sim 500$~mK.
-A similar downturn has been observed in Pr$_{2-x}$Ce$_x$CuO$_4$ (PCCO) at $T \sim 300$~mK, which was attributed to the thermal decoupling between electrons and phonons at low temperature~\cite{Smith2005}.
-The decoupling temperature $T_{dec}$ can be extracted by fitting the $\kappa_{xx}/T$ curve using the following formula:
+As we can observe in Fig.~\ref{fig3}, there is a rapid downturn in both \Kxx~and \Kxy~below $T \sim 500$\,mK.
+A similar downturn was observed in Pr$_{2-x}$Ce$_x$CuO$_4$ (PCCO) at $T \approx 300$\,mK~\cite{Hill2001}, which was attributed to the thermal decoupling between electrons and phonons at low temperature~\cite{Smith2005}.
+The decoupling temperature $T_{\mathrm{dec}}$ is extracted by fitting the $\kappa_{\mathrm{xx}}/T$ data to the expression

-in which $\alpha$, $\beta$, $r$, $n$ and $T_{D}$ are all fitting parameters \cite{Smith2005}.
-In the inset of Fig.~\ref{fig3} (a), the red solid line denotes the thermal decoupling fit using eqn.
-(3), which gives a decoupling temperature of $T_{dec} = 291$ mK, This value is higher than $T_{dec} = 160$ mK obtained in PCCO \cite{Smith2005}.
+in which $\alpha$, $\beta$, $r$, $n$, and $T_{\mathrm{dec}}$ are all fitting parameters \cite{Smith2005}.
+In the inset of Fig.~\ref{fig3}(a), the red solid line shows the thermal decoupling fit of our $x = 0.16$ data to Eq.~\ref{eq:decoup}, which gives a decoupling temperature of $T_{\mathrm{dec}} = 290$\,mK.